TunahanIbis/SQL/SQL Exercise 1/README.md

 # SQL Exercise 1
-* I have followed some normalization steps in order to give movies and categories ID numbers.
+* I have followed some normalization steps by giving movies and categories unique ID numbers.

 * Thus, it became easier to analyze them without viewing seperate tables all the time.
 <br>